 AI can also play a role in improving patient engagement and compliance with treatment plans.
 For example, AI-powered apps can send reminders to patients to take their medication, perform their exercises, or attend follow-up appointments.

 These apps can also provide educational content about the patient’s condition, helping them understand the importance of adhering to their treatment plan.
-By keeping patients informed and engaged, AI helps ensure that they remain active participants in their own care, leading to better outcomes.
+By keeping patients informed and engaged, AI helps ensure that they remain active participants in their care, leading to better outcomes.

 Challenges and Ethical Considerations